-- Protecting the wellbeing of the environment and society in which the Mmunicipality operates - o Minimising the adverse impact of the disruption to the Mmunicipality's operations - Ensuring continuity of the critical processes to a predefined, acceptable level.
+- Protecting the wellbeing of the environment and society in which the Mmunicipality operates - Minimising the adverse impact of the disruption to the Mmunicipality's operations - Ensuring continuity of the critical processes to a predefined, acceptable level.

 To achieve this, uMhlathuze has integrated Business Continuity Management (BCM) as an essential part of its day-to-day operations.
-The City Manager has established a BCM policy to provide the framework around which uMhlathuze's BCM capability and programme are designed and built.
+Council approved a BCM policy to provides the framework around which uMhlathuze's BCM capability and programme are designed and built.
 An overview of Business Continuity and when it comes into practice is depicted in the diagram below:

-Figure 5: BCM Overview
+Figure 4: BCM Overview